 Inbound Marketing is a very effective, marketing method based on modern-day human behavior.
 This is especially true when it comes to banks and other financial institutions.
-Online and mobile banking are on the rise in response to customer demand and expectation, yet the marketing strategies of these institutions remain the same.
+Online and mobile banking is on the rise in response to customer demand and expectations, yet the marketing strategies of these institutions remain the same.
 While traditional marketing methods like TV, radio, and newspaper ads seem to be “tried and true,” they just are not where the vast majority of consumer attention is: the smartphone.
 A bank inbound marketing campaign can help your company achieve more of this attention by providing content experiences optimized for the right people and devices.

 What exactly is Inbound Marketing?